Tokyo Gothic Lolita Shopping Guide: Sweet & Goth Harajuku Stores, Maps to buy Clothes in Japan.

 – We’ve worked with CNN, NHK, Travel Channel, Discovery and more.

 – For more about our services, please visit our Pirates website.

 Please feel free to contact La Carmina if you’d like to work with me in any capacity (TV presenting and fixing, sponsored posts, advertising, appearances, etc.)

-💖 If you’re looking to buy these Japanese clothes online, click here for sales. 💖
+💖 If you’re looking to buy these Japanese clothes online, click here for sales. and see below 💖

 Here are links to major Japanese alternative clothing brand websites.
 The groupings are general, as many of these designs span various style tribes.